wp-plugins/client-access/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin block the WordPress admin and login pages? = No, visitors can still access the /wp-login.php page and login.
+= Does this plugin block the WordPress admin and login pages? = No. Visitors can still access the /wp-login.php page and login.

-= Does this plugin make specific content private? = No, this plugin makes your *entire* site private, i.e., posts, pages, etc.
+= Does this plugin make specific content private? = No. This plugin makes your *entire* site private, i.e., posts, pages, etc.

 = Does this plugin make assets private? =
-No, images, stylesheets, text files, etc. are still accessible if a user knows the direct URL.
+No. Images, stylesheets, text files, etc. are still accessible if a user knows the direct URL.

 = Does the universal password need a user name? =
 No.

 = Does "Allow by IP" support IP ranges? =
-No, it is scheduled for a later release.
+No. It is scheduled for a later release.

 = How do I reset the universal password? =
 From the settings page, enter the new password and click "save"

+= Can I use all (allow by IP, Role, Password) at the same time? = Yes!
+You can use any combination.

 == Screenshots ==